Gilles-TOST-Unlimited/agentic_ai_la-melee/Readme.md

 ### Terminal 1: Start the MCP Server

-We use `uvicorn` to serve the Starlette application defined in the script.
+We use `uvicorn` to serve the ASGI application defined in the script.

 ```bash
 uvicorn weather_server:starlette_app --reload --port 8000